adaburrows/api_request/Readme.md

 Installing
 ----------

-At your command propmt type:
+At your command prompt type:
 ```
 npm install api_request
 ```